edogariu/edogariu.github.io/_posts/2024-01-01-idonthaveablog.md

 related_posts: false
 related_publications:
 ---
 It is precisely as the title says.
-This blog looks super cool.
+This blog feature looks super cool in Jekyll via Markdown.
+Since it makes me feel like a badass I might use it in the future, but not now.